-One of the newest Sonos speakers is also the first Sonos speaker that's portable and has Bluetooth.
-Thankfully, the company has still managed to deliver good quality sound, with an open delivery that goes nice and loud.
-Thanks to the battery and new wireless connection option, for the Sonos fan who’s been longing for a do-it-all speaker that’s as at home in a garden as it is in a bedroom, the Sonos Move is pretty much ideal.
+Before the Roam, the Sonos Move was the first portable Bluetooth Sonos speaker, albeit a large and heavy one.
+Sonos managed to deliver good quality sound, with an open delivery that goes nice and loud.
+Thanks to the battery and new wireless connection option, the Sonos Move is pretty much ideal for anyone who's been waiting for a more versatile Sonos speaker.
 It is on the expensive side, putting it up against some stronger sonic competition, and surprisingly chunky for a portable speaker, but otherwise the Move is a fine option.

-Aside from the Sonos x IKEA speakers, the Sonos One is the cheapest Sonos wireless speaker - and now it's even better value, thanks to a Gen 2 update.
+The Sonos One remains one of the cheapest Sonos wireless speakers - and now it's even better value, thanks to a Gen 2 update.
 The differences between the two are slight.
 The Gen 2 gets Bluetooth Low Energy (BLE), an updated processor, and increased memory, but the sound quality and feature set remains the same.
+And you can make a saving on the Sonos One right now.

 Sonos One SL